ibm-apiconnect/apichol/exercises/ex5/README.md

 - **Cleardb**
 - **MySQL**

 While the marketplace command contains both names and plans, there may be times where you know the name of the service and simply want to enumerate the latest plan options.
-If so, there is a convenient shortcut CLI command to discover only the associated plans.<br/>
+There is a convenient shortcut CLI command to discover only the associated plans.<br/>
 **Nota Bene:  This convenience does not extend to services designated as experimental within the catalog**

 For example, the command to discover the Cleardb plans are: